thewca/wca-regulations/wca-regulations_2012.md

 - B4) During the solve [NOTE BY LUCAS: "Turning Phase" would be a useful name, but that assumes that the puzzle "turns".]
     - B4a) The competitor shall don the blindfold after the memorisation phase.
     - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.
     - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
 [NOTE BY LUCAS: "*after* the competitor has donne the blindfold" conflicts with B4e].
+[NOTE: ]
     - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.
 [NOTE BY LUCAS: Rephrase?]
     - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
     - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object himself (e.g. a music stand, the surface of the table) while solving.